abhishekjaden/chest-xray-detection/MODEL_CARD.md

 ## Limitations (evaluated, not assumed)

-- **The cause of the per-class failures is not established.** Two hypotheses were tested and rejected: architecture (YOLOv8s improved all 14 classes without changing which fail) and training-set size (ρ = +0.055, p = 0.85 against per-class mAP).
-Positional spread of annotations is the strongest remaining candidate but does not reach significance at n = 14.
+- **Performance is bounded by inter-radiologist agreement.** Three hypotheses were tested and rejected — architecture, training-set size (ρ = +0.055, p = 0.85), and input resolution.
+What holds is per-class annotation agreement: ρ = +0.727 against the training split and ρ = +0.802 (p = 0.0006) against the independent 5-radiologist consensus test set.
+Reported numbers on low-agreement classes reflect label consistency as much as model capability.
 - **Twelve of fourteen classes should not be relied upon.** They score below 0.18 mAP@0.5:0.95 in both models, independent of how many training examples exist for them.
 - **Calibration is dataset-specific.** The isotonic curve is fitted to this data's distribution and would require refitting for other populations or equipment.
 - **Conservative on out-of-distribution images.** YOLOv8s produces roughly 3.6× fewer predictions than Faster R-CNN at more than double the precision, and frequently returns no findings on radiographs unlike its training data.
 - **Attention is diffuse.** Feature-activation mapping (measured on Faster R-CNN) shows the model attends to thoracic anatomy rather than artifacts, but broadly rather than focally.
 - **Trained on a subset** due to compute constraints.
-Note that full-dataset training would not be expected to fix the failing classes, since per-class performance does not correlate with training-set size.
+Full-dataset training would not be expected to fix the failing classes, since per-class performance does not correlate with training-set size.
+- **The agreement analysis covers 14 classes.** n is small, and the consensus evaluation used a 300-image subsample.

 ## Ethical Considerations